Rustring/ObsidianMenu/README.md

 <div align="left">

-## Archiving untill GDMO ports to 2.206
+## 1.2.0 will Be the last version it will ONLY work on Geode 2.204

 ## Description

 My very own modificaion of GDMegaOverlay.
-Currently supports Geometry Dash 2.204 (2.206 Is **NOT** supported right now, you need to use Geode with 2.204 for this to work)
+Currently supports Geometry Dash 2.204

 ![Menu screen](/img/screen.png)